 The water in the 38 kilometer-long (24 mi) lake is made from glacial runoff.
 The surrounding area has several hiking trails as well as campgrounds.

-The biggest forest in Iceland, Hallormsstadaskogur is found near the lake as well as a waterfall, Hengifoss.
+The largest forest in Iceland, Hallormsstadur forest is found near the lake as well as a waterfall, Hengifoss.
 Hengifoss, at 118 m (387 ft), is one of the tallest waterfalls in the country.
 Below it is another waterfall called Litlanesfoss.